Aloe haworthioides aka White Spiked Aloe

 Common names

-White Spiked Aloe
+White Spiked Aloe, Haworthia Leaved Aloe

-How to care for White Spiked Aloe
+How difficult is it to take care of White Spiked Aloe

 Caring for White Spiked Aloe is a breeze, as it is highly adaptable and forgiving to minor neglect.